 There are four primary methods used by astronomers to discover new planetary bodies.

-The Radial Velocity Method, also known as Doppler spectroscopy or the “wobble method” is used to discover new exoplanets by observing the shift in a star’s orbit due to the gravitational pull of its surrounding celestial bodies.
+The Radial Velocity Method, also known as Doppler spectroscopy or the “wobble method,” is used to discover new exoplanets by observing the shift in a star’s orbit due to the gravitational pull surrounding celestial bodies.
 Gravity from a small planet can affect the speed of a star and changes its spectral lines due to the Doppler effect.
 Modern spectrographs can measure a change in a star’s velocity to less than one mile per second.

-The Gravitational Microlensing Method depends on alignment between two stars were the closest of the two’s gravity acts as a lens to magnify the light of the farther star.
-When the closer star has an associated planet, the gravity of that planet enhances the effect.
-This technique is most useful when looking toward the center of the galaxy since there is a higher density of background stars.
+The Gravitational Microlensing Method depends on the alignment between two stars were the closest of the two’s gravity acts as a lens to magnify the light of the farther star.
+When the closer star has an associated planet, that planet’s gravity enhances the effect.
+This technique is most useful when looking toward the galaxy’s center since there is a higher density of background stars.

 Below is a list of a few stars with associated exoplanets.
 The next time you’re stargazing with that nice date, impress them with your exoplanetary knowledge!